Jubatian/xmburner_test/tests/cond/TESTCASE.rst

-Tests the SBRS instructions whether it is detected when they are unable to evaulate to skip, on xmb_cond_sbr1.
+Tests the SBRS instructions whether it is detected when they are unable to evaluate to skip, on xmb_cond_sbr1.

 ALU modifications: Each case tests by turning an SBRS into a NOP.